StudioFuel/simplemodal-login/readme.txt

 a) Use `wp_loginout()` in your theme.
 SimpleModal Login will use the loginout filter to add an `class` to the WordPress Login link, which is what enables the plugin to work.

 b) Enable the Keystroke Shortcut option.
-Once this is enabled, you will be able to invoke SimpleModal Login using the `Ctrl + Alt + L` keystroke.
+Once this is enabled, you will be able to invoke SimpleModal Login using the `Ctrl+Alt+L` keystroke.

 c) Manually add a login link.
 If your theme does not use `wp_loginout()` and you still want to use this plugin, you can manually edit your theme and add a login link as follows: